Skip to main content

 Our People

 The first ADSA meetings were in the Vojakovic family’s dining room.
-Dying workers and their families shared their stories as they could not find support financially, medically legally and emotionally in Western Australia or Federally.
-These passionate pioneers formulated a plan initially seeking justice and support for former these former Wittenoom workers and their families.
+Dying workers and their families shared their stories as they could not find support financially, medically, legally and emotionally in Western Australia or Federally.
+These passionate pioneers formulated a plan initially seeking justice and support for former Wittenoom workers and their families.

 However, as word spread amongst other injured workers from organisations like the Government Railways, Ceiloydes, James Hardie and the Unions, they joined forces with Robert Vojakovic to follow the plan for justice and to save lives.